 While you might assume recycling will be an additional cost to your business, you’re actually likely to find that it causes your overall waste management costs to drop.

-After all, if you end up recycling a large portion of your waste instead of simply sending it to landfill, you’re going to save on landfill tax – which has now risen to a considerable £84.40 per tonne – not to mention waste disposal gate fees, which sit at an average of £6 per tonne.
+After all, if you end up recycling a large portion of your waste instead of simply sending it to landfill, you’re going to save on landfill tax rates – not to mention waste disposal gate fees too.

 Plus, whatever non-recyclable rubbish you have leftover after recycling isn’t likely to require a high-capacity service to remove it – and it probably won’t need to be collected as frequently, either – saving you money in waste collection costs.